benshope/PyOpenCL-Tutorial/README.md

 # PyOpenCL Inline Comments Tutorial

-An introduction to parallel computation with Python and OpenCL.
-This tutorial is a numbered series of files.
+This is an introduction to parallel computation with Python and OpenCL.
+The tutorial is composed of a numbered series of files.
 Each file contains an entire program with extensive inline comments.

 ## Why inline comments?